m4zin/cv-builder/README.md

 # CV Builder project

-I will be learning how to effectively use props and states, no styling or UI done, just wanting to complete objectives of the project give from TOP.
+I will be learning how to effectively use props and states, no styling or UI done, just wanting to complete objectives of the project given from TOP.